 - Other things your design overview should include:

 - Marketing materials and brand standards

-- Additional exhibit configurations, if needed (example: modular design for an exhibit that will need to break down to different sizes)
+- Additional exhibit configurations, if needed (example: modular design for an exhibit that will need to break down into different sizes)

 - Plan for each presentation to take an hour.
-This allows time for explanations and conversations to occur uninterrupted.
+This allows time for explanations and conversations.

 - Make sure all of the decision makers from your company attend the presentation.
 This helps avoid having to pass along information (which risks misinterpretation) and could save time.